Navigation mit Access Keys

 Large-scale mapping of avalanches with satellites

-Automatically calculated avalanche hazard maps
+Automatically calculated avalanche hazard indication maps